 More Vape Hazards Coming to Light

 A recent story out of Wisconsin questions the safety of vaping.
 Eight teens were reportedly hospitalized for severe lung damage.
 The eight cases have not been connected to a specific vaping product or manufacturer.
 However, these hospitalizations highlight the need for further research surrounding the health implications and safety of vaping liquids.
-An uptick in serious hospitalizations of this kind may also lead to a greater number of lawsuits being filed against e-cigarette manufacturers.
+An uptick in serious hospitalizations of this kind may also lead to a greater number of e-cigarette lawsuits.